We need to talk, because the good debt vs. bad debt information you see out there a lot is often completely inadequate.

 - for things you don’t need

-For example, if you take out a loan to buy a shiny new car, that car is going to be worth less the moment you drive it off the lot.
+- Car loans.
+If you take out a loan to buy a shiny new car (or even a used one), that car is going to be worth less the moment you drive it off the lot.
 And it will almost always continue to be worth less and less over time, until you have trouble even giving it away.
+So a car loan is one example of bad debt.
+Car loan interest rates are all over the place as well, depending on your credit worthiness.
+So they could also end up being high interest loans to boot.

-Credit card debt is also usually considered bad debt.
-For example, if you put a Nintendo or a meal out on a credit card and don’t pay it off right away, that’s bad debt because you didn’t need those things and you’re now paying a whole lot more for them.
+- Credit card debt.
+Carrying a balance on credit cards is also a form of bad debt.
+For example, if you put a Nintendo or a meal out on a credit card and don’t pay it off right away in full, that’s bad debt because you didn’t need those things and you’re now paying a whole lot more for them due to interest.

-The idea is that taking on bad debt usually makes your situation worse over time or costs you a lot more.
+In short, bad debt usually makes your situation worse over time or costs you a lot of money in interest.

-Categorizing debts by “type” is likely meant as a shortcut for decision making, or a quick way to see how well you might be doing with your money.
+Categorizing debt as good or bad is likely meant as a shortcut for decision making, or a quick way to see how well you might be doing with your money.

 But that’s exactly why it’s a problem.
-It’s not helpful at all.
+Thinking of debt as good or bad based on what you are borrowing for is not helpful at all.

 It’s dangerous even.
 Here’s why.